ChessUltimate/known-bugs/bugs.md

 --Please report bugs to the Chess Ultimate discord!
 Thank you--

+-Sludge not working properly.

+-Ghost not revealing when near King or Jester.

--Inviting a friend to a game currently doesn't work.
+-Inviting a friend to a game currently doesn't work. (on mobile)

 -Bot doing perpetual checks.